 This system improves the binding reliability.
 The release works better and the binding holds the boot with more power.

 Note: this binding does not work with every touring ski boot due to its specific heel piece.

 This is the touring binding that's the most popular in resorts and the one you'll see often on alpine skis.
 It features adjustable toe and heel pieces and it is mounted on an articulated rail or frame which you can lock and switch from climbing to skiing modes easily.

 Frame bindings comply with every ski boot featuring the norm ISO 5355 and with the majority of touring ski boots.
 They come with adjustable heel lifs and the boot size can be adjusted.

 The weakness of these bindings is their weight.
 You'll have to carry at least 1600g for a pair and that number can increase pretty fast depending on models.

 If all touring bindings are versatile, you have to understand that every type of binding has its own specifications.
 It is important to choose the right binding that matches your style and your needs.
 This will help you enjoy your tours better.

-weight is your ennemy.
+Weight is your ennemy.
 Race touring bindings or competition bindings (Low Tech competition) weighing around 200g will be your best friends on the steeps.

-should go for Low Tech bindings.
+You should go for Low Tech bindings.
 They are light and convenient.
 The adjustable DIN value and the different levels of heel lifts make the difference.
 If you want more safety and an efficient release, then you can pick a hybrid Low Tech binding.